Twelve Days of Slayings: Murders Committed During Christmas and New Year’s

 The idea of a killer Santa always makes for a good Christmas slasher movie, but a real-life killer St. Nick is not as inviting.
 This nightmare haunted a family on December 24th, 2008.

 The well-to-do Ortega family was having a large Christmas gathering with their children and families, with easily twenty-five people in the home.
-The adults were playing poker downstairs while the children were playing on both levels of the house.
+The adults played poker downstairs while the children played on both levels of the house.
 Everything was picture-perfect, like a Hallmark movie.
 One of the partygoers was an eight-year-old child who thought she saw Santa Claus walking outside the home.
-A few minutes later there was a knock on the door and the young girl raced over to open the door and see none other than a man dressed as Santa outside the door.
+A few minutes later, there was a knock on the door, and the young girl raced over to open the door and see none other than a man dressed as Santa outside the door.
 This Santa came bearing gifts, but not of comfort and joy.
 Upon the door opening, the man in the Santa suit shot the young child point-blank in the face.

 Without rest, the killer Santa opened fire on all the party guests with the 9mm guns he had on his person.
-After he finished loading the guests up with lead, the mystery assassin pulled out his next special gift: he had brought along a pressurized tank full of jet fuel and gas, and from there the real horror began.
-In between the gas and flames from candles in the home, the house caught on fire.
+After he finished loading the guests up with lead, the mystery assassin pulled out his next special gift: he had brought along a pressurized tank full of jet fuel and gas, and from there, the real horror began.
+The house caught on fire between the gas and flames from candles in the home.
 Terrified partygoers tried escaping the 50-foot flames, and in the end, it took 80 firefighters an hour and a half to combat the fire.
 Once the flames subsided, the bodies of the victims were burned so badly that they had to be identified by dental records.
-In the end, nine victims died that Christmas Eve as a result of a combination of gunshots and the fire.
+In the end, nine victims died from a combination of gunshots and the fire that Christmas Eve.

 While many couldn’t imagine someone willing to commit such an awful and intense massacre, and on Christmas no less, the Ortega family knew exactly who this crazed Santa was.
 During a 911 call made by one of the party guests, it was revealed that the person in the red suit was Bruce Pardo, the ex-husband of Sylvia Ortega.
 The two had gotten married and divorced earlier in the year, with the divorce being finalized on December 18th.

 Although their marriage was short, the divorce settlement was brutal.
-Bruce had been hiding from Sylvia a special needs child from a previous relationship he refused to acknowledge, and Bruce wanted nothing for Slyvia’s own three children.
-Bruce believed that Slyvia should take care of them herself with her own money.
+Bruce had been hiding from Sylvia, a special needs child from a previous relationship he refused to acknowledge, and Bruce wanted nothing for Slyvia’s own three children.
+Bruce believed that Slyvia should care for them herself with her own money.
 Bruce was ordered by the court to pay $1,785 a month to Sylvia for child support, although payments were suspended when Bruce lost his job.
-Bruce was not happy about paying child support, claiming to the court that Slyvia was living with her parents rent-free and spending money frivolously.
+Bruce was unhappy about paying child support, claiming to the court that Slyvia was living with her parents rent-free and spending frivolously.
 There is no evidence to back up that last claim.

 In the end, he killed nine people in his murder spree, including his ex-wife Slyvia and his ex-in-laws.